 The adjustment includes the difference in the amount of issuance in the accounting adjustment term between the current and the previous fiscal years besides that of frontloading-issuance of Refunding Bonds.

-In the accounting adjustment term, which means a period from April to June, some of Deficit-Financing or Reconstruction Bonds for the previous fiscal year can be issued.
+In the accounting adjustment term, which means a period from April to June, some of the Special Deficit-Financing Bonds and others for the previous fiscal year can be issued.